TechnicJelle/CMGT_GraduationReport/report.typ

 - _The parties and/or individuals involved in the development of your project_
 	- _and their interests regarding your solution_

-Vulkan is a very low-level GPU API, which means it allows for a lot of control, at the cost of development effort.
-There are other GPU APIs, like OpenGL, DirectX and Metal, which are compatible with different OSes and platforms.

-OpenGL is generally the most compatible, but also the oldest and clunkiest, and is considered deprecated by many, myself included.
-For that reason, OpenGL will not be mentioned much in this report, as it cannot really hold a candle to these other, modern APIs.

-DirectX is only for Windows and Xbox.
-In fact, the Xbox _only_ supports DirectX.
-Luckily Windows itself does support more.\
-Although it is possible to run DirectX on Linux, through compatibility layers.
-For example, Valve makes use of them in their Proton software, which allows Windows games to run on Linux.

-Metal is only for Apple devices, which also don't (natively) support anything else.
-Though there is a very popular translation layer for running Vulkan on Apple devices, called MoltenVK.\
-#text(size: 0.9em)[(Technically, macOS does also support OpenGL, only an old version.
-And the latest normal OpenGL version is already old!)]

-PlayStation and Nintendo Switch both have proprietary APIs, but the Switch does at least _support_ Vulkan, too.

-So, Vulkan is the most cross-platform of any of these APIs, being supported on Windows, Linux, Android, and Nintendo Switch, with compatibility layers existing for Apple devices.

-See @api_compat_table for a neat overview of which API is compatible with which OS/platform.

-#import "lib/03-api_compat_table.typ": api_compat_table
-#figure(
-	api_compat_table,
-	caption: [Platform ↔ API Compatibility]
-) <api_compat_table>

-Out of these GPU APIs, Vulkan is the most verbose, which is often used as ammunition to ridicule it, but being verbose has many advantages.
-It is much clearer about what it actually does, for example.
-And you have more control over what happens.

-However, when making actual applications, you don't want to have to be writing all of that code every single time.
-So that's when you make an abstraction overtop Vulkan, which you can reuse across multiple projects.
-In this report, I will detail my efforts at making such a Vulkan Abstraction Layer.

 == Client Company

 _A company outline, covering aspects such as:_